Tongue-Tie for Children in Atlanta

 How Is Tongue Tie Treated?

 Kids who don’t have any symptoms or problems from tongue tie don’t need treatment.
 The frenulum can stretch as a child grows.
 The stretching may give the tongue enough freedom to move normally and let the child speak clearly.
+However, if issues arise, tongue ]tie for children in Atlanta may be considered to address the tongue tie effectively.

 If a baby with tongue tie has trouble breastfeeding, the care team will try to solve the problem without surgery.
 The team may include: